What is EMDR Therapy?

 In successful cases of EMDR therapy, the meanings and feelings associated with painful events can be reduced on an emotional level.
 For instance, a rape victim might shift their feelings of disgust and horror to a reminder that they are a strong survivor.
 Unlike talk therapy, the insights that clients gain from EMDR therapy come from their own emotional and intellectual processes, rather than the interpretation of a clinician.

-Ideally, each patient will complete their EMDR therapy experience feeling empowered by the experienced that once disabled them.
+Ideally, each patient will complete their EMDR therapy experience feeling empowered, and free from the debilitation caused by the previous trauma.

 Should You Consider EMDR Treatment?

-Though EMDR therapy is still a relatively new therapeutic technique, it’s experiencing significant success across the globe as a natural process for managing thoughts and emotions.
-During EMDR, the therapist and client become partners on a journey to removing traumatic energy, working to transcend the pain of past experiences so that the client can return to their natural state of being.
-The best way to determine if EMDR therapy is right for you, may be to schedule a consultation with a clinician.
-During this consultation, you will be able to discuss the unique nature of your circumstances, and discover more about what the therapy solution could do for you.
+Though EMDR therapy is still a relatively new therapeutic technique, it is showing significant success across the globe as a natural process for managing difficult, challenging, and/or traumatic thoughts and emotions.
+During EMDR, the therapist gently leads the client through a journey of removing traumatic energy and working to transcend the pain of past experiences so that the client can return to their natural state of being.
+There are different factors to consider when determining if EMDR is an appropriate modality for you, mostly regarding one’s history and specific situation.
+All EMDR therapists will conduct an initial assessment where the relevant factors will be analyzed.
+The best way to determine if EMDR therapy is right for you may be to schedule a consultation with a clinician.
+During this consultation, you will be able to discuss the unique nature of your circumstances and discover more about what the therapy solution could do for you.